decentralizeX/XEN-mass-claim/README.md

 Claim accross multiple accounts at once through a smart contract

-Use the tool from web at: https://decentralizeX.io/XEN-batch.php
+Use the user-friendly tool from web at: https://decentralizeX.io/XEN-batch.php

 Contract Addresses